ceedubyuh/FasterFishing/README.md

   * Estimates average commander cast turn
   * Estimates average board state per turn
   * Estimates average damage presented on board and what turn you can go for a win on
-  * Estimates the amount of cards you can see based on your repeatable card draw, regular card draw, tutors and graveyard recursion
+  * Estimates the amount of cards you can see based on your repeatable card draw, regular card draw and tutors
   * Estimates the average turn you can execute any combos your deck includes
+  * Performs a per-card win contribution measurement to estimate how good a singular card is in your deck using a Leave One Out strategy
+      *  Causal measurement: for each unique non-land card, remove it from the deck and re-sim to measure actual impact on kill turn.
+This naturally captures:
+           * Combo synergy (removing a combo piece drops combo assembly rate)
+           * Draw chain value (removing a draw engine means fewer cards seen → slower kills)
+           * Ramp contribution (removing ramp delays commander and bombs) After LOO, detect synergy pairs: cards whose combined removal impact exceeds the sum of their individual impacts (superadditive = true synergy).

 * Sample hand viewer
   * Displays opening hands with card images